Aptcoder/ourpass-test/README.md

 ### Tasks completed

-The following features are worked on this repo
+The following features are worked on in this repo

 - Signup a user (signup)
 - Create a post '/api/v1/posts'